 This results in either processCallback or timeoutCallback being called.
-Most requests to a port must be made from processCallback. queueRequest does not block.
+Most requests to a port must be made from processCallback, queueRequest does not block.
 If queueRequest is called for a port that can block the request is queued to a thread dedicated to the port.
-If queueRequest is called for a port does not block it just calls processCallback. guarantee is valid only if low level drivers are only accessed by calling queueRequest and/or lockPort/unlockPort
+If queueRequest is called for a port does not block it just calls processCallback.
+In either case multiple threads do not simultaneously call a low level driver.
+This guarantee is valid only if low level drivers are only accessed by calling queueRequest and/or lockPort/unlockPort